 Children age four and under who are living in Luxembourg can be enrolled in a crèche, similar to a nursery school.
 These are available to all Luxembourg residents and highly recommended by the Luxembourg Ministry of Education.

-More about the early learning system is at Expatica’s guide to daycare and childcare in Luxembourg.
+More about the early learning system is at Expatica’s guide to childcare in Luxembourg.

 Nursing mothers in Luxembourg who must return to work are entitled to two 45-minute breaks for breastfeeding during the workday.
 More information on the law and what you’re entitled to is available at the Caisse Nationale de Santé (in French).